Lumavate-Team/documentation/docs/6-CLI.rst

 .. warning::
    ``--table`` is deprecated.
-   Use ``--format`` to see the JSON values organized in table format.
+   Use ``--format`` to see JSON values organized in table format.

 .. _Widget-version Exec:

 Exec
 ++++

 Sends commands directly to Docker.
 For more information, consult the `Docker documentation <https://docs.docker.com/engine/reference/commandline/docker/>`_.

 Example: